-Because of the influence of the peoples amongst whom Jewish people lived, there was pressure to make this time as short as possible; it got reduced to 7 days, and now in modern Judaism, betrothal and marriage are part of the same ceremony.
+Because of the influence of the peoples amongst whom Jewish people lived during the Second Temple period and after, there was pressure to make the time between betrothal and marriage as short as possible; it eventually got reduced to 7 days, and now in modern Judaism, betrothal and marriage are part of the same ceremony.
 I suppose with the advent of DNA testing, a long gap is no longer required.
-I suggest a symbolic minimum period of 7 days between betrothal and marriage, simply to remind people of ancient custom – that this distinction existed.
-However, each sect should decide what will be the custom within their communities; it is not a matter that is covered by Torah.
+I would suggest maintaining the symbolic minimum period of 7 days between betrothal and marriage, simply to remind people of ancient custom – that this distinction existed.
+However, each Talmidi sect should decide what will be the custom within their communities, since it is not a matter that is covered by Torah.

 Consent to Marry (shidduq)

 Gifts formed an important feature of betrothal and marriage customs.
 These were of several kinds.
 The gifts which the groom sent to his bride were called “massa” or “masset.”
 It was also customary for the male friends of the groom to send gifts, which sometimes took the form of donations of money, and were useful in assisting the groom to defray the expenses of the wedding festivities.
-These presents were termed “shoshbinat” (friendship-gifts), from the Aramaic “shoshbina” (friend or neighbour), or perhaps alternatively from shoshba, the myrtle-bearing companions of the bridegroom (since after the betrothal ceremony, the groom’s friends waved myrtle branches).
+These presents were termed “shoshbināta” (friendship-gifts), from the Aramaic “shoshbinā” (friend or neighbour), or perhaps alternatively from shoshba, the myrtle-bearing companions of the bridegroom (since after the betrothal ceremony, the groom’s friends waved myrtle branches).

-The shidduq is signed, at which point the couple are legally husbamd and wife, and there is then a small feast given in honour of the groom or his representative.
-After the feast, a cup of wine is drunk, and the husband leaves, with a promise to return.
+The shidduq is then signed, at which point the couple are legally husband and wife.
+There is then a small feast given in honour of the groom or his representative.
+After the feast, a cup of wine is drunk, and the husband/representative leaves, with a formal promise that the husband will return.

 Marriage and hometaking (nisu`in)